-This Invitation to Tender requires that tenderers submit tenders based on a Contract Period of three years (which in the case of Primary Contracts will provide at least three Service Periods), plus two optional one-year extensions (also known as "3 +1 +1") commencing in 2013-2014.
+This Invitation to Tender requires that tenderers submit tenders based on a Contract Period of three years (which will provide at least three Service Periods), plus two optional one-year extensions (also known as "3 + 1 + 1") commencing in 2015-2016.
+It should be noted that there is a reasonable probability that the optional extension years will not be exercised if the retendering of the contracts, arising from this tender process, are aligned with other Services and their procurement process timelines.